itucsdb1813/AirlineSSS/docs/source/Developer/sercan.rst

    :name: Flights
    :lines: 102-122

-Airports Table
+*Airports Table*
 --------------

-Fields of Airports Table
+A - Fields of Airports Table
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ============	=========	=======================	===========	================